Magnushhoie/DiscoTope-3.0/README.md

 - PDBConstructionWarning regarding discontinuous chains: Indicates missing residue atoms in the input PDB file.
 May impact DiscoTope-3.0 performance (solved structures only)
 - Biopython future deprecation warning: Benign Biopython library warning, does not impact predictions
 - ESM regression weights missing warning: Benign fair-esm library warning, does not impact predictions

+# Note on reproducibility
+The same system environment and hardware will always produce the same output.
+However, if using an older CUDA version or GPU, minor discrepancies in DiscoTope-3.0 scores may occur from the 4th significant figure (e.g. e.g. 0.27130 -> 0.27125).
+These differences are caused due to inherent variability in floating point computations, especially from changes in CUDA toolkit optimizations.

 # Citation
 For usage of the package and associated manuscript, please cite according to the enclosed [citation.bib](./citation.bib).